Skip to Content

 cave dale valley

 1. Continue up the valley.
-You might spot small caves along the path’s sides, barred to prevent access, as they serve as vents for the Peak Cavern below.
+You might spot small caves along the path’s sides, barred to prevent access, as they serve as vents for the Peak Cavern below (A popular Peak District cavern).

 cave dale narrow part of the walk